Are algae in fish tank good or bad? How to get rid of algae in fish tank naturally?

 Learn to gauge how much your fish will eat in a few minutes, and don’t give them so much food that it’s floating to the bottom of the tank.
 Consider putting them on a feed/fast schedule where they do not eat one or more days a week.
 Don’t think of this as cruel: It’s very hard to starve a fish, and by limiting waste in their tank you are creating a healthier environment for them.

-A good routine to get into is performing a weekly water change of about 30%, and a more thorough cleaning monthly.
+A good routine to get into is performing a weekly water change of about 30% and a more thorough cleaning.

 DON’T CRINGE!
 There are simple ways to change the water tank that will take you only a couple of minutes, and it’s time well spent.

 Monthly, you need to roll up your sleeves and vacuum the substrate, clean off the decorations, clean the filter and scrape the algae off the glass.
-There is no substitute for this work, and it is important for making sure you have a clean, healthy tank, that is as algae-free as possible.
+There is no substitute for this work, and it is important to make sure you have a clean, healthy tank that is as algae-free as possible.

 Lights Out!